KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 GDT and LA Analyses
 ^^^^^^^^^^^^^^^^^^^

-The so-called Global Distance Test (GDT) is a method for structure evaluation similar to the root-mean-square deviation (RMSD).
+The so-called global distance test (GDT) is a method for structure evaluation similar to the root-mean-square deviation (RMSD).
 However, RMSD is a suboptimal measure of structural similarity as it strongly correlates with the largest displacement between mobile and target structure.
 If the mobile structure